 This solely depends on the nature of your hair.
 If you have healthy natural hair once a month is best for steaming your hair.
 When you steam your hair too often, it could become over-moist.

-Whereas if you have a perched hair, you have to steam your hair once a week.
+Whereas if you have perched hair, you have to steam your hair once a week.
 Your hair needs moisture and elasticity to keep hair strong and not dull and dry.
 Until you start seeing changes in your natural hair keep it once a week for the best result.

 Hair Steaming Dos and Don’ts